suent/Carpenter.AzurePipelines/docs/configuration.md

   * [Carpenter.NuGet.Quality.Stage](#carpenternugetqualitystage)
   * [Carpenter.NuGet.Quality.Prod](#carpenternugetqualityprod)

-# Carpenter.AzurePipelines Variables
+# Configuring Carpenter.AzurePipelines

+## Settings hierarchy

+To take advantage of a larger feature set in Microsoft Azure DevOps pipelines, Carpenter.AzurePipelines settings are implemented at multiple layers in the pipeline.
+This document serves to describe Carpenter variables and document the layer to which a setting is applied.

+### YAML Parameter

+YAML parameters are used when the value of the settings could change the pipeline during template expansion.
+Parameters are used in this case because variables are not yet populated.
+In contrast to using the condition parameter, which can be done with a variable, elements can be excluded from the pipeline completely when the template is expanded.

+YAML parameters are also used to pass service connection strings, as service connection permissions are validated during pipeline expansion.

+YAML parameters should only be used where necessary as extra overhead is incurred when using parameters, for example plumbing through a new parameter is much more work than using a variable.

+### YAML Variable

+Variables that are set at the Pipeline YAML level are the preferred location for Carpenter.AzurePipelines configuration.
+If there is no reason to use any other method of configuration, YAML variables should be used.

+### YAML Variable Group

+Variable groups linked through the pipeline YAML should be used when configuration settings are used across multiple pipelines.

+### Pipeline Definition Variable

+Variables defined in the pipeline definition are useful when configuration settings might need to be changed when the build is executed.

+### Pipeline Definition Variable Group

+Currently there is no reason to use variable groups linked through the pipeline definition.

-## Pipeline variables
+## Pipeline Settings

-### Carpenter.PipelineVersion
+### Carpenter.PipelineVersion (pipelineVersion)

 The version of the pipeline.
 Used to accomodate rolling breaking changes across multiple pipelines.
 A breaking change could implement new functionality under an incremented version number, and move dependent pipelines over separately.
 This value is set by the `pipelineVersion` parameter.
 The default value is **1**.

+To ensure that future changes to the pipeline do not break pipelines which extend this template, it is recommended that this parameter is passed to the template.

 For more information, see: [pipeline-versioning.md](pipeline-versioning.md)

+### Carpenter.Project

+The name of the project.
+This value is set by the `project` parameter.
+If parameter is notsupplied, the default value is the value of the `Build.DefinitionName` variable.

+### Carpenter.Project.Path

+The absolute path of the project source.
+This value is determined during pipeline execution.

-### Carpenter.Pipeline
+### Carpenter.Pipeline (includePipeline)

 If true, the pipeline will be included in the sources directory.
+When directly linking the pipeline template through a repository resource, includePipeline must be true to download the Carpenter scripts and tools to be available to the pipeline.
 This is required if the Carpenter scripts and resources do not exist in your project.
 This value is set by the `includePipeline` parameter.
 The default value is **true**.

 ### Carpenter.Pipeline.Path

-The path to the pipeline supporting files.
-This value is determined during the pipeline execution.
+The absolute path to the Carpenter pipeline supporting files.
+This value is determined during template expansion.

 ### Carpenter.Pipeline.ScriptPath

-The path to Carpenter pipeline scripts.
-This value is determined during the pipeline execution.
+The absolute path to the Carpenter pipeline scripts.
+This value is determined during template expansion.

 ### Carpenter.DotNet.Path

 The path to .NET binaries.
-This value is determined during the pipeline execution.
+This value is determined during template expansion.
 If the .NET binaries do not exist, they will be downloaded to this path.

-## General Build variables

-### Carpenter.Build.Purpose
+### Carpenter.Pipeline.Reason (pipelineReason)

 The purpose of the build.
 This value gets set automatically during an automated build.
-If a manual build, the value of the `buildReason` parameter is used.
+If a manual build, the value of the `pipelineReason` parameter is used.

 | Build Reason | Description                                                                                         |
 |:-------------|:----------------------------------------------------------------------------------------------------|